harshit-paneri/Mouse_Hover_Effect/README.md

 # Mouse Hover Effect

-When corser come to image it change automaticaly with zero opacity to another image
+When cursor comes to image it changes automatically with zero opacity to another image.